Matt James Makes History as ABC's First Black Bachelor | THR News

 USATODAY.com - Published

-Also reported by •Just Jared •Mashable •Reuters •Seattle Times •Daily Caller •ESPN •E!
+Also reported by •Just Jared •Reuters •Seattle Times •Daily Caller •ESPN •Extra •E!
 Online

 |